 This post may contain affiliate links.
 Please read our disclosure policy.

 Blueberry Pie is one of those dessert staples all year long.
-Just like blueberry raspberry crumbles, it is equally delicious made with frozen blueberries or peak-season fresh blueberries.
+It is equally delicious made with frozen blueberries or peak-season fresh blueberries.
 The lemon juice balances the sweetness and makes the blueberries taste somehow more intense.
 The orange zest and vanilla extract pair beautifully with the blueberries for a subtle but wonderful flavor.

-Serve this pie alongside my foolproof pumpkin pie, classic pecan pie, and sweet potato pie for the perfect Thanksgiving dessert line up!
-This amazing blueberry pie is equally comfortable on a picnic table or just sliced up for a weeknight dessert treat.
+Serve this pie alongside my easy pumpkin pie, the best pecan pie, cherry pie and sweet potato pie for the perfect Thanksgiving dessert line up!
+Add an easy key lime pie for a unexpected twist!
+This old-fashioned blueberry pie is equally comfortable on a picnic table or just sliced up for a weeknight treat.

 Table of Contents